SagarBansal7/iOS-Application-Solution-Firms/README.md

 ![Image3](https://user-images.githubusercontent.com/37155988/92641670-142d5280-f2ad-11ea-8522-f7a26023bf1f.png)

-<div align="center">(Here in each graph, x-axis represents the number of screenshots, y-axis represents the number of applications, and color varies by the weighted average of ratings per application (Deep Red being the lowest and Deep Blue being the highest value).)</div>
+<div align="center">(Here in each graph, x-axis represents the number of screenshots, y-axis represents the number of applications, and color varies by the weighted average of ratings per application (deep red being the lowest and deep blue being the highest value).)</div>

 #### Category Growth Potential